 4. Use health insurance marketplaces

-5. Consider high deductible plans
+5. Consider high-deductible plans

 6. Evaluate short-term health insurance